Rating: /5

 Summer’s character is quite unique for me.
 I admit that I had a feeling at first that I might dislike her for her cynical trait because it always bothered me when the main character who diagnosed with a rare/terminal illness tends to shaped into possessing high level of cynicism towards his/her surrounding that sometimes overdone, like getting mad for small things to their parents and such.
 Summer is one of those characters, yet I couldn’t bring myself to dislike or even hate her.
 It’s because Summer’s cynicism was directed to things that I could relate like, for example, how people nowadays loved to ‘abuse’ social media into some popularity contest of whose life’s happiest.
 And when she got frustrated to her mom, it’s understandable because as much as she loved her mother and wanted her to have a life outside their scarred little family, Summer still felt a huge need of a mother figure by her side.
 A mother who’d willingly embrace her role as a parent of a little boy and a disabled girl-woman… I loved Summer for her strong personality but somehow I loved her even more when she showed her weakness, like how her insecurity came creeping in sometimes.
 Her character seemed much realistic that way.
 And her honesty, well, I think Summer might be the most honest heroine I ever read.
 How she admitted that she didn’t have time to think about other people because of her own situation, how she admitted that sometimes what hurt more was not the pain caused by her ‘defect’ but the fact that the ‘defect’ didn’t give a strong impression to people like cancer or any other terminal-illnesses did, how she once admitted that she longed for attention so much she’s willing to let her ‘defect’ to help her gain sympathy.
 The scenes where Summer threw some little confessions like I mentioned above were just heartbreakingly honest.

 Meanwhile Cooper was a little difficult to connect with at first because of his insta-attraction toward Summer when we didn’t have enough background story of him.
 Summer’s wariness about Cooper’s too-good-to-be-true self came to my mind too.
 But along the way, Cooper started to show how interesting his way of thinking is.
 His clever opinions and analogies were my best favorite and that’s I guess that made me fall for him hard.
 Reading Cooper’s character brought some new perspective about life within me.
 His thorough opinions about several nowadays issues in our society were just over the top.
-Here is the part that I loved the most:
+Here is the part that I loved the most:‘If human were colors, Cooper was the most dazzling gold in the world and I was a million different shades of the same boring grey.’(Chapter VI)

 One of Cooper’ issues was so relatable: trapped in the moment of uncertainty in your life when you’re not sure about what you’d do.
 But Cooper’s circumstance was much worse since he was also exposed to the pressures from his family’s situation.